sparc-iitdh/workshop/pre-reg.md

 Link to the pre-registration form: <a href="https://forms.gle/S89psKShF47zRqJy7">https://forms.gle/S89psKShF47zRqJy7</a>

+Registration Fees:

+The workshop is free for Research Scholars/Master and B.Tech students

+Participants from academia apart from students/research scholars: INR 3000

+Working professionals from non-academic organizations: INR 6000

 For any questions, please contact the course co-ordinators:

 * Prof. Dhiraj V. Patil (dhiraj@iitdh.ac.in)